Dev-IsmaelMiranada/Barberia-King/readme.md

 # My First Responsive Web Page (Barbería King)
-This is a simple responsive web page built using pure HTML and CSS.
+This is a simple responsive website built using pure HTML and CSS.
+The main goal of this project was to create a website that would adapt and display correctly on different devices and screen sizes.
-The primary goal of this project was to create a website that adapts and displays properly across various devices and screen sizes.
+It was developed thanks to the programme and mentoring provided by: **Alura and Oracle ONE next education.**

 ## Technologies Used
 HTML: HyperText Markup Language was used to structure the content of the web page.